cap-js/docs/java/cqn-services/remote-services.md

 If the remote API is running on SAP BTP, it is likely that you can leverage Service Binding-based _Remote Services_.
 The CAP Java SDK will extract the relevant information from the service binding to connect to the remote API.
 The advantage of service-binding-based _Remote Services_ is the much simpler usage.
 A service binding abstracts from several aspects of remote service communication.
-For instance, it provides authentication information, the location and optionally parameters.
+For instance, it provides authentication information and the URL of the service.
 In contrast to BTP destinations in general, it can be created and refreshed by a technical user which allows automatic credential rotation.
 Hence, location and security aspects of remote services is transparent to CAP applications in case of service bindings.